 What is that?
 Very useful tools to filter on your data in a very user-friendly way.
 That's just ideal to share your spreadsheet with other people.

 To insert a Slicer or a Timeline, select your chart and go to the Analyze tab.
 Click either Slicer or Timeline and select the field(s) on which you would like to let the user of your workbook filter.
 For instance here, we want to let users visualize the amounts for any country and for any quarter.
 So we add a Slicer (for countries) and a Timeline (for the date of purchase).
 The results looks like this:

 Now by simply clicking on any quarter in the Timeline, or on any country on the Slicer, the chart will automatically update to display only the desired data.
 And remember, it will also adjust automatically when you add new data to your Table!

 Conclusion: In case this wasn't clear, you definitely should use Excel Tables every time you can!

-Want to become an Excel master?
+Want to become a master of Microsoft Office 365?
 Try our Power-user add-in, bringing dozens of powerful features to PowerPoint and Excel to save you a tremendous amount of time!